Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 What if we could load `libc` once and then share this same physical memory.

 Let's dive into what `mmap` is doing to hypothesize how to add support for sharing physical memory.

+> Student: Hoooold on.
+This doesn't make any sense.
+The libraries may need to be loaded into a different place in memory
+> for each process depending on the libraries they specify and the process' memory layout.
+It is impossible for a program
+> to be at different points in memory because the addresses in the instructions will be wrong.
+>
+> Instructor: Very thoughtful!
+The libraries are instructions, so any pointers you create will be in a different stack for that process.
+That means that pointers should be correct within each individual process.
+And remember, even if the library is loaded in a different place, our program can locate the libraries by looking up the symbol in the PLT/GOT.
+This solves the relocation problem from the perspective of our user program.
+However, the libraries have the challenge that they cannot rely on using addresses in their code because they do not know where they will get loaded in memory.
+For symbols that call into other libraries it is easy as we can reuse the same idea of symbol to address lookup tables.
+>
+> Recall in assembly you need to specify a destination address to jump to.
+Instead of using absolute addresses, engineers
+> needed to add compiler support for [Position-Independent Code/Executables](https://en.wikipedia.org/wiki/Position-independent_code).
+This feature ensures the output binary only uses relative addresses that will work wherever the program gets loaded.
+> Here is a concrete [example exercise](https://yurichev.com/news/20211015_PIC/) that shows the conversion of a normal assembly to position independent.

 ### Gimme a man